Join Nagoya's tech community—no experience needed

-Tech sounds interesting—and completely out of reach.
+Tech might sound interesting—but can seem completely out of reach.

 That assumption is outdated.